 Laboratories that analyze these compliance samples must be certified by EPA or the State.
 EPA carries out a program to ensure that laboratories are certified as qualified to conduct analyses on drinking water samples.

-The Fond du Lac Regional Wastewater Treatment Facility has a laboratory which analyzes wastewater and solids samples using state-of-the-art equipment.
+The Fond du Lac Regional Wastewater Treatment Resource & Recovery Facility has a laboratory which analyzes wastewater and solids samples using state-of-the-art equipment.
 The data which is generated from this testing is used to monitor the effectiveness of the treatment plant, ensure compliance with the City of Fond du Lac Sewer Use Ordinance and evaluate the health of Lake Winnebago.

 The operation of the complex plant processes requires monitoring and testing on a continuous basis.
 The plant laboratory is used for testing the quality of the water as it passes through each plant process and the sludge quality as is passes through the solids handling process.
 Laboratory data is also used to assure compliance with stringent regulatory requirements for discharge of the treated water and recycling of biosolids.

 The laboratory of the Fond du Lac Regional Wastewater Treatment Resource & Recovery Facility is certified by the State of Wisconsin and follows all guidelines as required by the Wisconsin Laboratory Certification & Registration Program.
 Our lab has received accreditation for the following:

 Ammonia as Nitrogen

 Our on-site instrumentation provides information and records data on wastewater quality around the clock.
 Information is collected and stored automatically in a database for evaluation by our operators.
 Samples are collected and analyzed by certified laboratory technicians in our on-site State certified laboratory.
 This information is also added automatically to our operational database.

 Public wastewater systems must demonstrate that their water meets health based standards by periodically monitoring for the presence of specific contaminants.